KKBOX/spark-deployer/README.md

 * There are two modes when using spark-deployer, SBT plugin mode and embedded mode.

 ## SBT plugin mode

+Here are the basic steps to run a Spark job (all the sbt commands support TAB-completion):

 1. Set the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 2. Prepare a project with structure like below: